tenacore/calllog-visualization-nodejs-demo/README.md

 ### Overview
-This demo Web app shows how to use RingCentral call-log API service.
+Access your RingCentral account's call log database using the call-log API.

 ### RingCentral Connect Platform
 RingCentral Connect Platform is a rich RESTful API platform with more than 70 APIs for business communication includes advanced voice calls, chat messaging, SMS/MMS and Fax.